wdgdc/Jarvis/readme.txt

 == Changelog ==

+= 1.0.3 =
+* exclude hidden taxonomies from the search results and implement a new jarvis/taxonomies filter the list of taxonomies to be included in the search

 = 1.0.2 =
 * Send attachment suggestions to the 'Edit more details' page instead of the grid view as wp.media-grid throws an error if the item is not already loaded in the grid